 Public health deals with controversial issues from multiple perspectives and consideration of these issues may cause disagreements among us or may evoke strong personal feelings, depending on our individual experience, histories, identities and worldviews.
 Therefore, in all of our interactions and communications, it is important that we strive to have mutual respect and tolerance for one another and for any course guests and members of the community with whom we come into contact.
-If you feel you have been offended by any content or interactions, you are encouraged to discuss this with the instructor or another faculty member.
+If you feel you have been offended by any content or interactions, you are encouraged to discuss this with the instructor, the SPH Ombudsperson or the Assistant Dean for Student Affairs.